-Spending countless hours on the water was nothing new for 29-year-old Ashley Ames.
-She grew up in river town Keokuk, Iowa, the water was a part of her.
-But in August 2016, the water she grew to love nearly took her life and left her two daughters without a mother.
+Spending countless hours on the water was nothing new for 31-year-old Ashley Ames.
+She grew up in the river town of Keokuk, Iowa, and the water was a part of her.
+But in August 2016, the water she grew to love nearly took her life.

-Ashley was on a vacation at the Lake of the Ozarks, and was involved in a jet ski accident, in which she sustained life-threatening injuries.
+Ames was on a vacation at the Lake of the Ozarks and suffered life-threatening injuries in a jet ski accident.

-While waiting for the ambulance to take her from the scene, Ashley continued to lose blood, requiring a blood transfusion at Lake Regional Hospital in Osage Beach.
-The Staff for Life Helicopter Serviceairlifted Ashley to the Frank L. Mitchell Jr., MD, Trauma Center at University of Missouri Health Care — mid-Missouri's only Level I trauma center.
-While in the air, Ashley required yet another blood transfusion.
-Once arriving at the trauma center, Ashley immediately underwent "damage control surgery" — a term used to describe performing the necessary surgical interventions to ensure she was strong enough for the surgeries that would come next.
+While waiting for the ambulance to take her from the scene, Ames lost so much blood she needed a blood transfusion at Lake Regional Hospital in Osage Beach.
+She was airlifted to the Frank L. Mitchell Jr., MD, Trauma Center at University of Missouri Health Care — mid-Missouri's only Level I trauma center.
+While in the air, Ames required another blood transfusion.
+At the trauma center, she immediately underwent "damage-control surgery" — a term used to describe performing the necessary surgical interventions to ensure she was strong enough for the surgeries that would come next.

-Ashley's suffered a massive pressure injury to her pelvic floor and abdomen.
-She remembers waking up and immediately asking for her children.
-As a mother of two, her worst fears centered around not being present for her kids.
+Ames suffered a massive pressure injury to her pelvic floor and abdomen.
+She remembers waking up and immediately asking for her two children.
 The reassurance and support she received from trauma surgeon Stephen Barnes, MD, was crucial, she said.

-In the care of MU Health Care physicians, Ashley received two major surgeries and two smaller procedures, while keeping Barnes' "less is more" surgical approach in mind.
-Her care team believed that it was essential to allow time for her body to build itself up before jumping into the next procedure, something that Ashley initially struggled to accept.
+In the care of MU Health Care physicians, Ames received two major pelvic and abdominal surgeries and two smaller procedures, while keeping Barnes' "less is more" surgical approach in mind.
+Her care team believed it was essential to allow time for her body to build itself up before jumping into the next procedure, something Ames initially struggled to accept.

-Ashley still visits the staff members who saved her life.
-They smile from ear to ear when she steps on the floor, throwing their arms around her and noting how far she's come.
-They greet her family with the same excitement, shouting, "Dad!" when Ashley's father joins her on visits.
-Ask anyone in her family to tell you the story of the accident, and each takes pause and starts the same way, "We are so lucky to be here."
+Ames still visits the staff members who saved her life.
+They smile when she steps on the floor, throwing their arms around her and noting how far she's come.
+They greet her family with the same excitement, shouting, "Dad!" when Ames’ father joins her on visits.

-Ashley credits Dr. Barnes and his staff for their expertise and incredible level of care.
+Ames credits Barnes and his staff for their expertise and care.

-"As a surgeon and a doctor, he has a gift," Ashley said.
+"As a surgeon and a doctor, he has a gift," Ames said.
 "My life was literally in his hands, and thanks to him both of my children have a mother.
-That's the most important thing to me."
+That's the most important thing to me.